IncDrops/PollitGo/Users/testing/projects/nextn/README.md

     *   Set the trigger **"Type"** to **"Cloud Build configuration file (yaml or json)"**.
     *   You **must** have a `cloudbuild.yaml` (or JSON) file in your repository (e.g., at the root).
 A basic one has been created for you in `cloudbuild.yaml`.
     *   In the trigger settings, under "Location", specify the path to this file (e.g., `cloudbuild.yaml`).
     *   **Important:** If you use a `cloudbuild.yaml` file, ensure it is **committed and pushed** to your GitHub repository so Cloud Build can find it.
+(See Troubleshooting E if your pushes are failing).
     *   This file gives you manual control over each build step.

-**IMPORTANT: The error "Failed to trigger build: if 'build.service\_account' is specified..." (see Troubleshooting D) is related to the trigger's logging configuration when using a user-managed service account.
+**IMPORTANT: The error "Failed to trigger build: if 'build.service_account' is specified..." (see Troubleshooting D) is related to the trigger's logging configuration when using a user-managed service account.
 This needs to be resolved at the trigger level, regardless of whether you use Buildpacks or a `cloudbuild.yaml` file.**

 ---